In this post, I share how I built a private Kubernetes cluster on my own servers.

 - 512GB SSD.

-- NVIDIA RTX 2070 O8G. (optional, If you need GPU on kubernetes.)
+- NVIDIA RTX 2070 O8G.
+(Optional, if you need GPU workloads on Kubernetes.)

 Environment

-4 x Centos(by Vagrant) as nodes.
+4 x CentOS Vagrant VMs as worker nodes.

 ➜ ~ kubectl get node -o wide